ServiceStack/Issues/README.md

 ===================

 This is the Issue Tracker for commercial customers of ServiceStack only.
 Please register your email or GitHub username at https://servicestack.net/account/support before reporting any issues.
+Commercial support is not available for non-Windows server platforms.

 #### You can [view existing issues](https://github.com/ServiceStack/Issues/issues) or [report a new issue](https://github.com/ServiceStack/Issues/issues/new).